 What to look for in an Amazon cruise

-Don't miss the land excursions that will take you deeper into the jungle.
-Some tours also allow you to meet the locals, which adds an extra dimension to the experience.
+Ensure the cruise offers land excursions that will take you deeper into the jungle.
+Some also offer excursions allow you to meet the locals.
+We visited an Amazon tribe in Ecuador, and it really adds an extra dimension to the entire Amazon experience.

 The Pantanal is the world’s largest inland wetland.
 Jaguars still roam here and many endangered species call it home, including the South American tapirs, giant anteaters, giant river otters, and the brilliant indigo Hyacinth Macaws.
 To ensure their safety, a portion of the wetland is protected by UNESCO.